v-manchinskiy/diary/content/posts/best-ai-writing-tools-in-2022/index.md

 ### Simpified

 ![simplified-logo.jpg](simplified-logo.jpg)
-[Simplified](https://simplified.co/ai-copywriting) is an free AI copywriting generator for more then 30 types of content.
+[Simplified](https://simplified.co/?fpr=valerii48) is an free AI copywriting generator for more then 30 types of content.
+You can now create all your marketing copy using AI and publish it on Facebook, Google, Amazon, LinkedIn, and Instagram.
+The AI writer tool is available for free.